oneclickteach/oneclickteach-web/.github/ISSUE_TEMPLATE/task.md

 ---
-name: "❓ Question"
+name: Task / Enhancement
-about: Ask a question or request clarification about this project
+about: Suggest a new task or improvement
-title: "[QUESTION] "
+title: ""
-labels: question
+labels: enhancement, task
+assignees: ""
 ---

-**What is your question?**
-Please clearly state your question or what you need help with.

-**Context**
-Provide any context that might help others answer your question.
+**Description**

+Describe the task or enhancement you want to propose.

+**Why is this needed?**

+Explain why this task or enhancement is important.

-**Additional information**
+**Additional context**

-Add any relevant screenshots, links, or details.
+Add any other context or screenshots about the task here.